Next Generation Partners

 Work highlights

-• Advised PICC Property & Casualty Company in a variety of major civil actions, product liability litigations, coverage disputes and regulatory consultation matters.
+• Acted for PICC Property & Casualty Company, as well as a number of its insureds, in a variety of civil actions, product liability litigation and coverage disputes.

 Paul Hastings LLP